-It's long been known that getting too little vitamin D weakens bones.
-The role vitamin D may play in developing high blood pressure and heart disease is less clear.
+It's long been known that getting too little of vitamin D weakens bones.
+But when it comes to heart health, the role vitamin D may play is less clear.

-Vitamin D deficiency may be linked to heart disease and a higher risk of high blood pressure (hypertension).
-It's too early to say whether too little vitamin D causes high blood pressure — or whether vitamin D supplements may have any role in the treatment of high blood pressure.
+Vitamin D deficiency may be linked to heart disease and an increased risk of high blood pressure (hypertension).
+However, more research is needed.
+It's too early to say whether a lack of vitamin D causes high blood pressure, or whether vitamin D supplements may have any role in the treatment of high blood pressure.